ip-biocode/TradeScraper/README.md

 3. Merges with international service trade data.
 4. Creates one large dataset containing all of world's bilateral trade in goods and services, 2000-2014.

-*Note: Check frequently API updates at UN Comtrade.
+*Note*: Check frequently API updates at UN Comtrade.
 You may be able to avoid unnecessary coding!